vmsaif/connect4-with-minimax-algorithm-in-java/README.md

 ## **Windows**

+### Option 1: Downloading the EXE File (simpler)

+1. Open the folder where you downloaded the EXE file.
+2. Double-click on the EXE file to run it.

+At this point, windows smart screen will block the app from running.
+As I am not a signed developer by Microsoft, this warning will appear.

+3. If you get the warning, click on "More Info" and then click on "Run Anyway".
+4. Wait for the installation to complete.
+5. Run the game from the Desktop shortcut.

+### Option 2: Downloading the JAR File

 1. **Confirming Java**:

    Make sure you have JRE installed on your computer.
 You can download JRE [here](https://adoptium.net/) or [here](https://www.oracle.com/java/technologies/javase-jre8-downloads.html).